 Some countries have achieved considerable success in solid waste management.
 But the rest of the world is grappling to deal with its wastes.
 In these places, improper management of solid waste continues to impact public health of entire communities and cities; pollute local water, air and land resources; contribute to climate change and ocean plastic pollution; hinder climate change adaptation; and accelerate depletion of forests and mines.

 Compared to solid waste management, we can consider that the world has achieved significant success in providing other basic necessities like food, drinking water, energy and economic opportunities.
 Managing solid wastes properly can help improve the above services further.
 Composting organic waste can help nurture crops and result in a better agricultural yield.
 Reducing landfilling and building sanitary landfills will reduce ground and surface water pollution which can help provide cleaner drinking water.
-Energy recovery from non-recyclable wastes can satiate significant portion of a city’s energy requirement.
+Energy recovery from non-recyclable wastes can satiate significant portion of a city’s energy requirement but it is essential to have a modern air pollution control system to mitigate environmental impacts of waste-to-energy plants.

 Inclusive waste management where informal waste recyclers are involved can provide an enormous economic opportunity to the marginalized urban poor.
 Additionally, a good solid waste management plan with cost recovery mechanisms can free tax payers money for other issues.
 In the case of India, sustainable solid waste management in 2011 would have provided